 The application for a special use review shall be made on the forms and according to the guidelines provided by the Zoning Administrator.
-Each application shall be accompanied by the following;
+Each application shall be accompanied by the following:

-1. A site plan which shall include all of the information required by Section 10.24

-2. A letter describing the proposed use of the property.

-3. Other information which the Planning Commission may reasonably deem necessary for adequate review.
+- A. A site plan which shall include all the information required by Section 10.24 - B. A letter describing the proposed use of the property. - C. Other information which the Planning Commission may reasonably deem necessary for adequate review.